 There are three eligibility tests for SNAP: the Gross Income, the Net Income, and the Asset tests.

-Depending on your state and whether your household has an elderly (over 60) or disabled member, your household may be exempt from the Gross Income, Net Income, and/or Asset tests.
+Depending on your state and whether your household has a member who is 60 or older or has a disability, your household may be exempt from the Gross Income, Net Income, and/or Asset tests.
 Alabama has expanded eligibility beyond the standard federal SNAP eligibility requirements.

 While the Gross Income and Asset tests are straightforward, Net Income is more difficult to calculate.
 We recommend using our SNAP Eligibility Calculator to see you're income eligible for SNAP benefits.

-If All Household Members are Elderly or Disabled
+If All Household Members are 60 or Older or Have a Disability

-If the household has an elderly or disabled member but is over the gross income limit below, the household can instead qualify by meeting the Net Income and Asset tests.1 person$2266 / month2 people$3052 / month3 people$3840 / month4 people$4626 / month5 people$5412 / month6 people$6200 / month7 people$6986 / monthEach additional person+$788 / monthThe gross income limit for households with all elderly or disabled member that don't meet the asset test is 200% of the federal poverty level.All Other Households
+If the household has a member who is 60 or older or has a disability but is over the gross income limit below, the household can instead qualify by meeting the Net Income and Asset tests.1 people$2266 / month2 people$3052 / month3 people$3840 / month4 people$4626 / month5 people$5412 / month6 people$6200 / month7 people$6986 / monthEach additional person+$788 / monthThe gross income limit for households with all household members who are 60 or older or have a disability that don't meet the asset test is 200% of the federal poverty level.All Other Households

 SNAP benefit amounts are based on a household's net income: in general $100 more in net income = $30 less in benefits.

-Only households with an elderly or disabled member with gross income over 130% of the federal poverty level have to meet this test.
+Only households with a member who is 60 or older or has a disability with gross income over 130% of the federal poverty level have to meet this test.

-Basic Utility Allowance: If a household pays for two or more utility bills, this deduction amount can be claimed (but no other utility deductions).
+Basic Utility Allowance: If a household pays for two or more utility bills (including electricity, gas, water, sewage, trash, or telephone), this allowance can be claimed.